-As you might imagine, child custody can easily be one of the most heated issues in any divorce; particularly when both souses cannot come to an agreement.
+As you might imagine, child custody can easily be one of the most heated issues in any divorce; particularly when both spouses cannot come to an agreement.
 Typically, the rights of both parents are equal.
 This means that when two parents separate, they each have equal custody rights to a child.
-When courts determine where a child should live, they attempt to determine what is is the best interest of the child.
+When courts determine where a child should live, they attempt to determine what is in the best interest of the child.
+If you have these types of questions, we recommend you sit down with one of our expert child custody lawyers.

 In order the determine what is in the best interests of the child, courts will take the wishes of the parents and that of the child into consideration.
 They will also look at the child’s relationships with both parents as well as siblings and other individuals whom can significantly impact the child’s interests.
 The court will also look at other factors such as the health of the individuals involved and how comfortable the child is in their home and community.
 Matters pertaining to a child’s education, health-care, and religious upbringing.
 There are several types of custody that can be awarded: